Death & Grief Care

 the shrines or altars I build are spaces of connection between worlds, between generations, between the visible and the invisible. they hold, objects, nuts, water, fabric, offerings.
 These spaces invite slowness, listening and reverence.
 They allow grief to be witnessed, and remembrance to become collective.

-Death & Grief Care is an invitation to remember, to honor, to restore relationship with the dead and the grief they let us with.
+Death & Grief Care is an invitation to remember, to honor, to restore relationship with the dying, the dead and the grief they let us with.
 In Eurocentric paradigm, it’s relearning how to live in right relationship with death, with loss and with those who came before us, which we must always honore.

 Photos by Francesco Gaviano